Skip to main content

 Elasticsearch

-The OpenTelemetry Collector's Elasticsearch receiver collects 70+ metrics from Elasticsearch 8.x and 9.x, including cluster health, node performance, index operations, JVM heap usage, and circuit breaker statistics.
+The OpenTelemetry Collector's elasticsearchreceiver connects to the Elasticsearch HTTP API and collects 90+ metrics across cluster health, node performance, index operations, segments and merges, thread pools, circuit breakers, indexing pressure, and JVM heap.
+It reads the cluster-health, node-stats, and index-stats APIs over a single endpoint on Elasticsearch 8.x and 9.x.
 This guide configures the receiver, verifies connectivity, and ships metrics to base14 Scout.

 Prerequisites